Michiko & Hatchin

 Michiko & Hatchin (ミチコとハッチン, Michiko to Hatchin) is a Japanese anime television series conceptualized by Manglobe and produced by Media Factory, Fuji TV, Shochiku, Yomiko Advertising and Hakuhodo DY Media Partners.
 It is directed by Sayo Yamamoto, with Takashi Ujita writing the scripts, Hiroshi Shimizu designing the characters and Seiki Tamura serving as art director.
 The music was composed by the Brazilian musician Alexandre Kassin and produced by Shinichirō Watanabe.
 The two eponymous starring roles are portrayed by film actresses Yōko Maki (The Grudge) and Suzuka Ohgo (Memoirs of a Geisha).
 It was broadcast for 22 episodes on Fuji TV's (Noise) programming block from October 2008 to March 2009.
-The anime is licensed by Crunchyroll in North America.

 The story takes place in the fictional country of Diamandra, which has cultural traces from South American countries, mostly from Brazil.
 In the first episode, Michiko is introduced as a free-willed "sexy diva" who escapes from a supposedly inescapable prison fortress, while Hatchin is a girl fleeing her abusive foster family.
 The two join forces on an improbable escape to freedom.

 Plot

-In a fictional South American country, the criminal Michiko Malandro escapes from prison of Diamandra and kidnaps her former lover's daughter Hana Morenos, whom she nicknames "Hatchin", saving her from her abusive foster parents in the process.
-The two are about as opposite as they come, but their fates become intertwined through the connection of Hiroshi Morenos, Hatchin's father.
+In the fictional South American country of Diamandra, the criminal Michiko Malandro escapes from prison and kidnaps her former lover's daughter Hana Morenos, whom she nicknames "Hatchin", saving her both from her abusive foster parents and equally cruel foster siblings in the process.
+The two are about as opposite as they come, but their fates become intertwined through the connection of Hiroshi Morenos, Hatchin's biological father.
 On the run from the police and Hatchin's abusive foster family, the unlikely duo set out to find Hiroshi and ultimately discover their freedom.